-Venice often called the "City of Canals," is also known as the "City of Bridges" because of the numerous spans that crisscross its waterways.
-While many of Venice's 400-plus bridges are nondescript and practical, many embody the beauty and history of this fascinating city.
+Venice, often called the "City of Canals," and the "Floating City," is also known as the "City of Bridges" because of the numerous spans that crisscross its waterways.
+While many of Venice's 400-plus bridges are nondescript and practical, many embody the beauty and history of this fascinating photographic city.

 Here are the bridges to seek out on a trip to Venice.

 This infamous footbridge connects the Doge's Palace with the Prigioni (prisons).
 Though many visitors find this bridge and its name romantic, it offered prisoners of the Venetian Republic a final opportunity to view the city before they were led to their cells or to the executioner.
 The Italian name for the Bridge of Sighs is Ponte dei Sospiri.
 The canal beneath the bridge is one of the most popular places to kiss in Venice.

 Just as famous as the Bridge of Sighs and equally photogenic, the Rialto Bridge is the main pedestrian crossing over the Grand Canal.
 Rows of shops line this wide, arched bridge and the famous Rialto fish and food market is nearby.